dieselpolle/bootcamp_demo/README.md

 git clone [repo url]
 npm install
 ```
-The app needs the backend app, install it here:
+The app needs my backend app, install it here:
 https://github.com/dieselpolle/bootcamp-backend

+The backend app implements REST API for user ja IP address data handling.
+There is a MySQL database for storing the backend data.

+This app also utilizes a free REST API for getting the public IP address information of the registered users.
+This API uses http protocol so it is essential to open my bootcamp demo app with this same protocol to avoid browser security issues of mixed protocols.

 ## Look and feel